I’ve already told you about

 Sonnet includes everything you need in its replacement kits: the battery, a CD-ROM with video instructions for the battery replacement, and tools to help you split the iPod’s case.
 My only real complaint about the kit is that the videos are presented at 320-by-240 resolution; I had to run them double-size in order to get a better sense of what each step entailed.
 I also found

-useful, as it clarified the initial case-splitting step.
+this online thread useful, as it clarified the initial case-splitting step.
 (I found the Sonnet video a bit confusing about the actual prying directions required to split the case.)

 Once I had a small split in the case, I inserted the Sonnet plastic tool, and slowly ran it around the edges of the iPod.
 Very quickly, the case was off.
 From there, the process is quite simple—flip up the hard drive, carefully remove its connector, then remove the battery, insert the new one, replace and reconnect the hard drive, and close up the iPod.